 The user can also select a time by clicking the time picker input field and typing the desired time in the field.
-You can prevent users from making incorrect entries by not allowing them to type in certain characters.
-For example, if the user enters a time that has the correct format but is invalid (such as 12:60:85), the time picker displays a validation error.
+You can prevent users from making incorrect entries by not allowing them to type in certain characters (see mask input).
+If the user enters a time that has the correct format but is invalid (such as 12:60:85), the time picker displays a validation error.

 Time picker dropdown and input field